 Can do more.
 There is a growing sense that we are moving towards a frontier of unprecedented opportunity to improve humanity, which means we can do more.
 The fields of biomedicine, neuroscience, synthetic biology, computation, material technology, biomechatronics and social sciences have developed at pace to make possible what used to be the preserve of science fiction.
 Notwithstanding significant ethical and legal challenges, the science behind these technologies has been proven and cannot be undone.
 The origin of many augmentation ideas of applications lies in the health care sector.
-Large technology and pharmaceutical corporations see the economic opportunity in human augmentation and are investing heavily in these technologies.
+Large technology and pharmaceutical corporations see the economic opportunity in human augmentation and are investing heavily in these technologies and rich elites are also investing huge sums to develop life extension technologies.
 These efforts will drive human augmentation development, making it more accessible.
 The key question is how societies will embrace it and adopt it and for what purpose.